International Students at Camden Catholic High School

 All international students are mentored by our Dean of International Students and guidance counselors, who have overall responsibility for ensuring that our international students’ time at Camden Catholic is as productive and enjoyable as possible.
 The Dean of International Students works individually with each student to select courses, review academic progress, facilitate participation in extracurricular activities, and review living arrangements.

 All new international students come to campus two weeks before the school opens to participate in an orientation program.
 During this time they meet other students from our community, receive an assessment of their English language ability, and take classes on how to succeed in an American classroom.
 Arrangements are made for banking, medical care and music lessons (if desired) among many other activities.
-For this school year, orientation will begin on August 25, 2014.
+For this school year, orientation will begin on August 22, 2016 for Nazareth House students and August 14, 2016 for family-hosted students.

 Parents receive written reports from the students’ teachers approximately every ten weeks regarding their progress in the classroom.
 They also receive a written report from the Dean of International Students at the end of each semester summarizing the students’ experiences in and out of the classroom.